mikewen8/Ainotes/README.md

 # Ainotes
-This is for the google AI hack, created by Michael Wen, Jordan Bouret
+This is for the google AI hack, created by Michael Wen, Jordan Bouret, Nathan Tran

 Current tasks------
 Jordan or Adi